Carasi: Geography

 Carasi is a land-locked town situated in the eastern border of Ilocos Norte.
-It has an area of 157.48 km2.
-Vintar is situated in the north of Carasi, Calanasan in the east, Nueva Era in the south and Piddig in the west.
-It is in the foot of the Cordillera Mountains.
+Vintar is situated to the north of Carasi, Calanasan to the east, Nueva Era to the south, and Piddig to the west.
+Majority of the populated areas of the town are at the foot of the Cordillera Mountains.

+Carasi is situated 32.33 km from the provincial capital Laoag, and 508.08 km from the country's capital city of Manila.

 Barangays

 Carasi is politically subdivided into 3 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.